khushis28/khushis28/README.md

 Hi, I'm **Khushi Singh**!
 I'm a Computer Applications Postgraduate(MCA), Tech Enthusiast, Front-end Web Developer, and an Open Source Contributor.
-I love to explore and learn about new domains and am currently looking for opportunities in Software Development Engineer (SDE) and Front-end Development roles.
+I love to explore and learn about new domains and am currently looking for opportunities in Software Development Engineer (SDE) and Web Development roles.

 # 💻 Tech Stack: